Contenido principal

 • To configure the NTN TDL channel for multiple antennas, change the MIMOCorrelation and Polarization properties of the nrTDLChannel.
 You might need to set other properties depending on these values.

-• Try using the two NTN channel models used in the example in a link simulation and compute the link metric.
+• Use the NTN channel models in a link simulation to compute the link metric.
 For more information, see the NR NTN PDSCH Throughput example.

 References